juancarlosjr97/react-firebase-playground/README.md

 ```

+Click on "Publish" to save the change.
 The above security rules allows reading and writing to the `counter/global` document in Cloud Firestore only if that document contains a field named `data`.

 #### Hosting